Enriched monoidal categories I: centers: 2-categories

 A contractible groupoid is a non-empty category that has a unique morphism between every two objects.
 An object $x$ in a bicategory $\BC$ is called a \textit{terminal object} if the hom category $\BC(y,x)$ is a contractible groupoid for every $y \in \BC$.

 In the rest of this section, we use $\BC$ to denote a monoidal bicategory (i.e., a tricategory with one object) equipped with a tensor product $\dtimes$ and a tensor unit $\ast$.
-By the coherence theorem of tricategories (see \cite{GPS95, Gur13}), without loss of generality, we further assume that $\BC$ is a semistrict monoidal 2-category, which is also called a Gray monoid.
+By the coherence theorem of tricategories (see \cite{GPS95, Gur13}), without loss of generality, we further assume that $\BC$ is a semistrict monoidal 2-category, which is also called a Gray monoid (see \cite{KV94, BN96, JY21} for the definition of Gray monoid).

-\begin{defn} An {\it $E_0$-algebra} in $\BC$ is a pair $(A, u)$, where $A$ is an object in $\BC$ and $u: \ast \to A$ is a 1-morphism. \end{defn}
+\begin{defn} An \emph{$E_0$-algebra} in $\BC$ is a pair $(A, u)$, where $A$ is an object in $\BC$ and $u \colon \ast \to A$ is a 1-morphism. \end{defn}

-\begin{defn} A {\it left unital $(A, u)$-action} on an object $x \in \BC$ is a 1-morphism $g : A \dtimes x \to x$, together with an invertible 2-morphism $\alpha$ as depicted in the following diagram:
+\begin{defn} A \emph{left unital $(A, u)$-action} on an object $x \in \BC$ is a 1-morphism $g \colon A \dtimes x \to x$, together with an invertible 2-morphism $\alpha$ as depicted in the following diagram:

 \end{defn}